You need good healthcare. Most of all, you need a trusted resource who can give you a clear picture of your overall health.

 Nurse practitioners and physician assistants.
 In some primary care practices, you may be treated by a nurse practitioner (NP) or physician assistant (PA).
 These highly trained professionals are increasingly important in primary care.
 They must earn a master’s degree, pass a certification exam, and maintain state licensure to practice.
 PAs are under the supervision of a physician, and about half of the states in the United States require physician oversight for NPs.

 Because a primary care physician can have a big impact on your health, it’s important to find a doctor you trust and feel comfortable with.
+The Healthline FindCare tool can provide options in your area if you don’t already have a doctor.

 Here are some practical matters to consider when choosing a primary care doctor: